 Anxiety is a mental health condition that affects millions of people all over the world.
-While anxiety is often seen as a negative thing, some people argue that there can be good forms of anxiety.
+While it is often seen as a negative thing, some people argue that there can be good forms of stress.

 We’ve all experienced anxiety at some point in our lives.
 It’s that feeling of nervousness, dread, or fear that can come over us in anticipation of something stressful or dangerous.

 First, we need to understand what causes anxious feelings.
 Once we know what our triggers are, we can start to develop strategies for dealing with them.

 Fear of failure: This is often the cause, particularly in the case of high achievers.
 We’re so afraid of failing that we don’t even try.
 This can lead to a vicious cycle of perfectionism and procrastination.